hakuryo1001/book-english-rationality/README.md

 This text must be in English.

-It may talk about English Rationality.
+This book is about and only about English Rationality.

-It must be in snippets, essays, and so on.
-Do not compose a grand theory.